norswap/autumn/doc/autumn/API/grammar.md

     val log = ArrayList<AppliedChange>()

-This datastructure underpins Autumn's [built-in support for side-effects / parse state][side-effects].
+This datastructure underpins Autumn's [built-in support for side effects / parse state][side-effects].
 Your normally never needs to access this.
 Most of the time, using [`transact`] instead is the way to go.